 Even though an award may be made, access to award funds will be withheld until the required documentation is received and approved by the NIJ Program Office.
 NIJ anticipates that award notifications will be made on or before May 8, 2017.
-The applicant and the doctoral student are cautioned not to anticipate the availability of fellowship funds for meeting any necessary or required expenses until the requirements stipulated above have been met in full.
-Awarded applicants may receive fellowship funding to support only a doctoral student who is actively enrolled in the doctoral degree program and actively carrying out the research for the dissertation identified in the funding application.
+The applicant academic institution and doctoral student are cautioned not to anticipate the availability of fellowship funds for meeting any necessary or required expenses until the requirements stipulated above have been met in full.
+Awarded applicants may receive fellowship funding only while the student is actively enrolled in the doctoral degree program and carrying out research for the dissertation identified in the applicant's funding application.